Who We Are

 The Council of Municipal Court Judges (OCGA §36-32-40) was created to further the improvement of the municipal courts and the administration of justice.
 The Council assists municipal court judges throughout the state in the execution of their duties and promotes and assists in their training.

-The Council serves as an ex-officio member to the Judicial Council of Georgia, thanks to the efforts of many judges over the span of a decade.
+The Councils' President and President-Elect serve as members to the Judicial Council of Georgia, thanks to the efforts of many judges over the span of a decade.
 The Municipal Court is the only exposure many of Georgia’s citizens have to the judicial system, and the Council of Municipal Court Judges strives to make sure this experience is one that is fair and just.